mibexsoftware/bamboo-plan-dsl-plugin/docs/_projects/project.md

 A project contains of a collection of [plans](#plan).
 Each project has a key (which must consist of an uppercase letter followed by one or more uppercase alphanumeric characters), a name and its build plans.
-Since Bamboo 6.2, it can also have project permissions for users and groups.
+Since Bamboo 6.2, it can also have project and plan permissions for users and groups.